robinzegers/Payload-CMS/payload-cms/README.md

-# Payload Blank Template
+# Payload CMS with Live Preview

-This template comes configured with the bare minimum to get started on anything you need.
+This template comes configured with the essentials to get started, including **live preview functionality** for real-time content editing.

+## 🚀 New Feature: Live Preview

+This template now includes live preview functionality that allows content editors to see their changes in real-time before publishing.

+**Key Features:**

+- ✅ Real-time content updates
+- ✅ Draft support for better content workflow
+- ✅ Rich text editor with live preview
+- ✅ Multi-tenant compatible
+- ✅ Visual feedback and loading states

+👉 **[Read the Live Preview Guide](./LIVE_PREVIEW_GUIDE.md)** for detailed setup and usage instructions.

 ## Quick start